Born and works in Melbourne, Narrm, Victoria, Australia.

 Books for Thames & Hudson Australia (Melbourne Street Art Guide, 2016), John Ogden and Cyclops Press (Portraits From a Land Without People: A Pictorial Anthology of Indigenous Australia 1847–2008, 2009), and VIA-N (Making Space: Artist run initiatives in Victoria, 2007).

-Catalogues for Simryn Gill, Australia Council for the Arts (Here art grows on trees, Venice Biennale of Art, 2013) and Biennale of Sydney (all our relations: 18th Biennale of Sydney, 2012).
+Catalogues for Simryn Gill, Australia Council for the Arts (Here art grows on trees, edited by Catherine de Zegher, Venice Biennale of Art, 2013), and Biennale of Sydney (all our relations: 18th Biennale of Sydney, 2012).

-Writing for NGA National Gallery of Australia (Space Invaders), NGV National Gallery of Victoria (Rigg Design Prize), NAVA National Association for the Visual Arts, Art21 Magazine, Inside Interior Review, Desktop, Monument, Nylon, The Art Life, and for many artist-run initiatives, galleries, individual artists and designers (2000–).
+Writing & Editing for galleries including the NGA National Gallery of Australia (Space Invaders), NGV National Gallery of Victoria (Gallery Magazine & Rigg Design Prize), organisations such as the National Association for the Visual Arts (NAVA Quarterly); art magazines such as un, Canvas, The Art Life, and Art21 NYC; design magazines including Inside Interior Review, Desktop, Monument and Nylon; as well as artist-run initiatives, galleries, studios, and individual artists and designers (2000–present).